rikhuijzer/xrcf.org/content/blog/why-hard.md

   return count
 ```

-Although this example is longer than the rewrite above, it's much easier to understand.
+Although this example is longer than the rewrite above, I think it's much easier to understand.
 I'm not sure what the reason is for this.
 Maybe it's because of the pointers such as `op.rhs.definition`, or all the non-standard data types such as `Arith_ConstantOp`?
 Maybe it's just because my brain is not used to it yet.

-## What Other People Say

-After writing this post, I also looked online to see what other people say.

-There is [shipreq](https://web.archive.org/web/20210122001929/https://blog.shipreq.com/post/compilers_are_hard), who also mentions that the many combinations that are possible make it hard.
-As a special case, this is especially difficult for error messages too since all the different invalid cases have to be handled.

 ## A More Positive Note